scholarslab/scholarslab.github.io/theme-testing/for-github.md

 - Run CSS through prefixer and manually add to SCSS where needed - do at end so don't have to do more than once

 ## 4/23/18

+- Blog: Posts with >1 author --> do we want to allow that?
+If so, need to change YAML (or, at least, change Liquid to check if 'author' is an array rather than a string)

+- Blog: Probably change 'read more' on blog to something else unless give preview of post